Collections: Hoplite Wars, Part IIIb: A Phalanx By Any Other Name

 Collections: Hoplite Wars, Part I: The Othismos over Othismos

-This week (and next) we're looking at hoplites, the heavy infantry of the ancient Greek poleis in the (early? mid? late?)
+This week we're beginning a series looking at hoplites (I, II, IIIa, IIIb, Intermission, IVa, IVb), the heavy infantry of the ancient Greek poleis in the (early? mid? late?)
 Archaic and Classical periods, into the Hellenistic.
-In particular, I want to outline the major debate, which I have alluded to quite a few times here, that swirls around hoplite warfare and the phalanx. … Continue reading Collections: Hoplite Wars, Part I: The Othismos over Othismos
+In particular, I want to outline the major debate, which I have alluded to quite a few times here, … Continue reading Collections: Hoplite Wars, Part I: The Othismos over Othismos

 Fireside Friday, November 7, 2025 (On the Roman Strategy Debate)